-The Goblin is a MIDI upgrade for guitar, bass and other effects devices.
-With the Goblin it is possible to control effects device via MIDI.
+The Goblin is a MIDI mod for guitar, bass and other effects devices.
+With the Goblin it is possible to control effects devices via MIDI.
 It’s the next evolutionary stage of the Imp.

 Many larger pedals have multiple switches.
 E.g. delay pedals that have a bypass as well as a tap tempo switch.
 Or overdrives that have several separately switchable channels.
 In addition, useful functions are often assigned to external connections (usually marked with EXT, CTL, TRS, or EXP), which can be operated with a foot switch (e.g. Strymon Favorite switches) or expression pedals.